elix/rfcs/proposals/0000-mixins.md

 1. **Allow mixins that can focus on a single, common component task.**
    Each mixin should be useful on its own, or in combination.
 2. **Introduce as few new concepts as possible.**
-   A developer who understands the DOM API should be able to work with these mixins without having to substantially change the way they write code.
+   A developer who understands JavaScript and the DOM API should be able to work with these mixins without having to substantially change the way they write code.
 They shouldn't have to learn anything new beyond the concept of defining a mixin as a function.
 3. **Assume native browser support for ES6 and web components.**
    The architecture should feel correct in a future world in which native ES6 and web components are everywhere, but also be usable in older ES5 browsers and with polyfills.

-Use cases for functional mixins for web components:

-* Template stamping.
-Components often want to create a new shadow root in their constructor and clone a template into it.
-Since this behavior is fairly simple and consistent, the developer would like a mixin to handle this.
-* Attribute marshalling.
-A component would like to implement a default `attributeChangedCallback` to marshall hyphenated `foo-bar` attributes to the corresponding camelCase `fooBar` properties.
-* Single selection.
-A component would like to implement standard single-selection semantics, with a `selectedItem` property, `selectNext`/`selectPrevious` methods, a `selected-item-changed` event, and so on.
-* ARIA list semantics.
-A component that supports selection (above) would like to go further and expose the currently selected item via ARIA attributes to make the component accessible to users of, e.g., screen readers.

-These mixins can be applied directly to the standard `HTMLElement` class if a developer wants to work directly on top of the platform.
-These mixins are also designed to be used with base classes from web component frameworks.
-Significantly, this functional mixin approach is consistent with that adopted by Google's Polymer team for their future releases.
-Polymer's earlier, proprietary "behaviors" is being replaced with mixins such as those described here.

 This mixin strategy is designed to mitigate common problems with earlier mixin approaches, for example the mixin approach which is now